-For the last five years, I’ve spent at least 30 hours a week with my kid, just one-on-one, giving him my full attention.
+Since my son was born five years ago, I’ve spent at least thirty hours a week with him, just one-on-one, giving him my full attention.
 But I’ve never written about parenting before because it’s a touchy subject — too easily misunderstood.

-For example, here are the things I’ve been doing for my 5-year-old since he was born:
+Here are the things I’ve been doing for my son since he was born:

-We’ll go to the beach or forest, and make things with sticks for five hours before he’s ready to switch.
+We’ll go to the beach or forest, and make things with sticks and sand for half a day before he’s ready to switch.

-Other families come to the playground for 20 or 30 minutes, but we’d just stay there for hours, immersed in some newly invented game.
+Other families come to the playground for twenty or thirty minutes, but we stay there for hours.

-Nobody else can hang with us like this.
+Nobody else can play with us like this.
 Everyone else gets so bored.

 Of course my adult mind wanders to all the other things we could be doing.
 But I let it go, and return to that present focus.

-I try to enter his world.
-To see things through his eyes.
-To put myself into his mind, emotionally too.
-When he gets upset at someone, I try to remember what it was like to be that age, when everything felt like a huge deal, and relate at that level.
+I try to see things through his eyes — to put myself into his mind.
+When he gets upset, I try to remember what it was like to be his age and relate at that level.

-When he makes up stories, I go right along in his invented world.
+When he makes up stories, I enter his invented world.
 If he says we’re cats in Paris, we’re cats in Paris.
 The minotaur is chasing us?
 We both run.

 I want him to have a wide range of inputs into his senses.

-The music he hears is as broad as can be.
-As he plays, he’s listening to Persian traditional, Indian classical, 60’s jazz, glitch, Bartok, Stevie Wonder (from ’72 to ’76), lots of Bach, Bulgarian choir, or whatever.
+I play very diverse music in the background.
+When we play at home, he’s listening to Persian traditional, Indian classical, ’60s jazz, glitch, Bartok, Stevie Wonder (from ’72 to ’76), lots of Bach, Bulgarian choir, or whatever.

-We get a dozen new books from the library every week, and read together for an hour every night.
+We get a few new books from the library every week and read together for an hour every night.

 We watch a huge variety of movies, but always from start to finish without interruption, so he gets the full story arc.
-For the big Disney/Pixar blockbusters, we watch the Portuguese, French, or Chinese version.
+For the big Disney blockbusters, we watch the Portuguese or Chinese translations.

-The reason I’m finally writing about this is because I realized that I’m doing all of these things for myself, as much as for him.
+The reason I’m finally writing about this is because I realized that I’m doing all these things for myself as much as for him.

 By cultivating his long attention span, I’m cultivating my own.